Victor Stafford Reid: Career

 His first novel, New Day (1949), chronicles the Morant Bay Rebellion of 1865 and the series of events that led to the establishment of the new Jamaican constitution in 1944.
-Reid found it difficult to get it published, as his manuscript was written in a different type of language, Creole; he had decided to introduce patois in order to familiarize young Jamaicans with black history as well as to instil pride in their heritage.
+Reid found it difficult to get it published, as his manuscript was written in a different type of language, Creole; he had decided to introduce patois in order to familiarize young Jamaicans with black history as well as to instill pride in their heritage.
 Luckily, a piece of his work in the Jamaican Gleaner newspaper caught the attention of some magazine people who were visiting the island.
 This led to his first publication and gave him exposure to the literary world.
 He was soon editing and writing for Spotlight News Magazine and The Toronto Star.
 Just after New Day, Reid published a novel he had written for young people entitled Sixty-Five, which also portrays the Morant Bay Rebellion, but "in an easier gentler sort of way."

 In the wake of the later Mau Mau Rebellion in Kenya, Reid was inspired to write a novel about the African situation in an attempt to relate that situation to the Jamaican uprising presented in New Day.
 His representation of this Kenyan rebellion is evidence that he found literary inspiration in these black uprisings.
 During the time that he was writing The Leopard, he was simultaneously working as an editor of a weekly newspaper called Public Opinion.
 Once the book was finished, it was "snapped up by an American and English publisher and was published."
 Reid's reviews on his new novel were well received by its first audience.
 After publishing his first few novels, he decided to shift from literary works on specific events to focus on educating the younger generation in Jamaica.
 According to Reid, it was more difficult for him to write children's novels than adult novels, because he "had never written down to children."